 These healthier lemon poppy seed muffins are a lighter twist on the classic recipe.
-Soft and moist on the inside and slightly browned on these outside.
-Plus they’re full of so much citrus flavor.
+Soft and moist on the inside and slightly browned on the outside.
+Plus they're full of so much citrus flavor.

 The weather Gods have awakened and sent the most perfect late-spring day upon us at the end of February.
 It's so magical.
 Typically, I look out my window to snow and gloom and today it's pure sunshine and warmth.
 It's 75 degrees in Columbus, Ohio to be exact.
 A record high!
 That means it's never been this wonderful outside in the history of the universe on this specific date.

 And I don't know about you, but I think that deserves to be celebrated.
 And celebrations are coming in the form of healthier lemon poppy seed muffins today! ☀

 I was going to wait a little bit longer to post this recipe but this day seemed so fitting.
 I love when the weather breaks because it means springtime and desserts full of lemon and citrus.
 It brings the color back into my life and I get a newfound inspiration from colorful food to share.

 One of those colorful foods happens to be lemon!
 I have to admit I haven't always been a fan of lemon desserts, but I've slowly fallen in love.
 My relationship status?
 Lemon.